-It is important to recognise when you have stepped into a caring role.
-You may find it helpful to try to separate your role as parent, partner, or friend from the caring role.
+It may be helpful to try to separate your role as parent, partner, or friend from the caring role.
 As in any new role; you will need education, new skills and support.
-Accept there will be challenges and setbacks as well as rewarding aspects.
-It is also important to maintain a balance, take a break and relieve stress.
+You will gain experience quickly.
+It will take some trial and error.
+It is important to maintain a balance, take a break and relieve stress.
+Recognise there will be challenges and setbacks as well as rewarding aspects.